garden-io/garden/docs/reference/project-config.md

 [scan](#scan) > include

-Specify a list of POSIX-style paths or globs that should be scanned for Garden modules.
+Specify a list of POSIX-style paths or globs that should be scanned for Garden configuration files.

 Note that you can also _exclude_ path using the `exclude` field or by placing `.gardenignore` files in your source tree, which use the same format as `.gitignore` files.
 See the [Configuration Files guide](https://docs.garden.io/using-garden/configuration-overview#including-excluding-files-and-directories) for details.